Aetna modified CPB 1036 for glofitamab-gxbm (Columvi), effective 2026-02-25. Here's what billing teams need to do.

 2High grade B-cell lymphoma

-3HIV-related B-cell lymphoma — including HIV-related DLBCL, primary effusion lymphoma, HHV8-positive DLBCL NOS, and HIV-related plasmablastic lymphoma
+3HIV-related B-cell lymphoma, including HIV-related DLBCL, primary effusion lymphoma, HHV8-positive DLBCL not otherwise specified, and HIV-related plasmablastic lymphoma

 + 1 more indications